philipwalton/private-parts/README.md

 ## How it works

-If you look at the Private Parts example in the example above, you'll notice that the `this` context is wrapped in the `_()` function whenever it needs to access private data.
+If you look at the Private Parts example in the code above, you'll notice that the `this` context is wrapped in the `_()` function whenever it needs to access private data.

 I call this function the "key function" or often just the "key".